ethrx/MCHP/README.md

 \[host]: specify the host of the server (don't mess with this if you don't know what it does)

 ### Binaries
+See releases.
 ## Roadmap
 - [x] Core functionality (crash the hacker game on join \[after a few seconds to waste their time though\])
 - [x] Port specification
+- [ ] Compile as a binary and release
 - [ ] Feign server with fake/random server info, or duplicate info from another server.
-- [ ] Compile as a binary and release